-Personalisation 101 – how to increase customer engagement and conversion rates
+Personalisation 101 – how to increase customer engagement and conversion rates by “Sense and Respond” to Digital Body Language

 In this post I hope to give a practical guide to website personalisation, to show you how to improve customer engagement and increase your conversion rates.
 Apart from the well-known Amazon example, many other types of business are now seeing the benefits of personalisation.